Miss Daisy’s Nursery School Limited

 Special Categories of Personal Data

-Certain information you provide or we collect about you and/or your child may include sensitive/special categories of personal data such as information relating to health, ethnic origin, political opinions, religious or philosophical beliefs.
+Certain information you provide or we collect about you and/or your child may include sensitive/special categories of personal data such as information relating to health, ethnic origin and religious beliefs.
 We will only process this information to the extent necessary to fulfil our obligations to you/your child.
-By signing the consent form provided to you when completing the application for a place at Miss Daisy a place at one of our schools, you consent to us processing such information.
+We will send you a consent form to enable voluntary and informed consent in relation to the collection of this data at the point to complete an application for a place at Miss Daisy’s Nursery.

 We use information in the ways set out below